KB4EVER/Shaojing-Yuan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master’s degree candidate of School of Computer Science and Technology at [Shandong University of Finance and Economics](http://en.sdufe.edu.cn/).
-My main research interests include cross-media retrieval and machine learning.
+I am a Master's graduate of the School of Computer Science and Technology at [Shandong University of Finance and Economics](http://en.sdufe.edu.cn/).
+My main research interests include Cross-Modal Retrieval and Machine Learning.